Unique 1646 Seville Spain 4 Escudos – Finest & Only Example Known!

 Weight: 13.50 Grams

-Description: This breathtaking gold 4 escudos cob is unique and happens to not only be the finest example graded by NGC but also boasts of being the only one graded in any condition by NGC.
-It has the unique designation as being the “Top Pop”.
-As you can see from our photos, this coin exhibits much of its original luster, a well centered and defined shield and Jerusalem Cross, assayer R and “S” for the Seville mint, clear date, and quatrefoil with fluers-de-lis.
-It also has many of the other design features that are often missing on similar gold cobs from this era.
+Description: This unique, breathtaking, gold 4 escudos cob is not only the finest example graded by NGC, but also boasts of being the only one graded in any condition by NGC.
+It is uniquely designated as being the “Top Pop”.
+As you can see from our photos, this coin exhibits much of its original luster, a well centered and defined shield and Jerusalem Cross, assayer “R” and “S” for the Seville mint, a clear date, and quatrefoil with fluers-de-lis.
+It also has many design features that are often missing on similar gold cobs from this era.
 Of particular note, you will notice that the assayer initial “R” is above the mint mark “S”, which is extremely rare as most coins minted at the Seville mint show the “S” above the “R”.

 On the reverse there is visible evidence of what appears to be coral encrustation, which indicates that this coin was recovered from a shipwreck!